upstream-se/guidebook-draft/docs/meta/lifecycle-governance/versioning-model/index.md

 - Additions of informative material.
 - Structural refinements that do not modify normative meaning.

-Minor versions apply to the current major version and are recorded with an explicit version note.
+Minor increments apply within the Current major version line and are recorded with an explicit version note.

 ## Patch increments